 Individual Care Concern Licensing Specialist Action (LSA) Notification

 Based on current serious incident as well as a review of other recent incidents related to this individual, the Office of Licensing recommends the provider consider the need to re-evaluate the individual’s needs as well as review the current individual support plan.
 Provider may want to review the results of root-cause analyses completed on behalf of this individual.
 In addition, please take this time to determine the appropriateness of making systemic changes such as revisions to policies or procedures and/or re-evaluating and updating your risk management and/or quality improvement plan.
-In addition, this information is shared with the Office of Integrated Health and the Office of Human Rights who may follow-up to provide technical assistance as appropriate
+In addition, this information is shared with the Office of Integrated Health and the Office of Human Rights who may follow-up to provide technical assistance as appropriate.